stephaniecalluori/p8105_hw1_sdc2157/template.md

 # Problem 2

+## Exploring and Converting Variable Types

-Next, we will explore variable types.
-First, we will create a dataframe.
+First, we will create a data frame.

 ``` r
 set.seed(10)